Police vetting for school property contractors

 - Obtain Police vets directly from the NZ Police Vetting Service.
 To do this your school must be registered as an Approved Agency.
 Online application forms are available from the NZ Police Vetting Service website (external link) .

-As of October 2018, Argest and Network for Learning are in the process of becoming Approved Agencies.
-If the contractor coming onto the school is an Argest or Network for Learning contractor, the board will soon be able to obtain the Police vet directly from Argest or Network for Learning if they wish.
+If the contractor coming onto the school is an Argest or Network for Learning contractor, the board may obtain the Police vet directly from Argest or Network for Learning if they wish.

 - Ensure each contractor requiring a Police vet provides a signed consent on a NZ Police vetting service request and consent form (external link) (VSRC form).